spipm/crackcoin/README.md

   - When the server receives a new transaction, it checks if the transaction is valid and adds it to the database ('ledger').
   - When a confirmation is received, the transaction's confirmation is updated if the received difficulty is higher than the existing difficulty.

-- Mining
+- Mining and confirmations
+  - Confirmations are proof of work hashes for a transaction.
   - The mining component simply creates confirmations for some transaction.
-These are just proof of work hashes for that transaction.
   - Mining is done by hardening the transaction confirmation with the least difficulty.